|

 pepper -- Pepper is a common pre-game exercise where one player bunts brisk grounders and line drives to a group of fielders who are standing about 20 feet away.
 The fielders try to throw it back as quickly as possible.
 The batter hits the return throw.
 (Some ballparks ban pepper games because wild pitches could land in the stands and injure spectators)

 pick -- A good defensive play by an infielder on a ground ball.
-Also a shortened version of "pick-off"
+Also a shortened version of pick-off

 pickle -- A rundown